Gautam Naik

 Understanding 𝜃-terms and it's corresponding magnetoelectric response in quantum matter.

-Exploring periodically driven quantum systems, phase transitions, and entanglement generation.
+Exploring periodically driven quantum systems: phase transitions, entaglement generation and charge transport

 Contact